 Bankruptcy gets rid of almost all of your debts, so no court proceedings should continue, including:

 - Claims in a county court that would lead to a county court judgment (CCJ); and

 - Charging order cases in a county court.

-- if it is a CCJ or council tax arrears or a parking ticket then just tell the bailiff that you have gone bankrupt.
+- if it is a CCJ, council tax arrears or a parking ticket then tell the bailiff that you have gone bankrupt.